-3 Rules for scaling your team for greatnesson 4 December 2018 for Clients
+3 Rules for scaling your team for greatnesson 24 September 2019 for Companies

 While digitalization is improving people’s lives, it is also forcing companies to innovate rapidly.
 The growth of the internet of things (IoT), for example, has brought about enormous changes to the way that people live, how they shop and how they communicate.
 Smart sensors within internet-enabled devices now let people do everything from ordering milk via Amazon’s Alexa to turning off their bedroom lights via their smartphone whilst at work.
 However, while digitalization is improving people’s lives, it is also forcing companies to become hyper-competitive in a way never seen before.